jeastham1993/cqrs-microservices/README.md

 # Usage

-All infrasructure requirements are held within the docker-compose file, they can be started by running in the root of the repo
+All infrastructure requirements are held within the docker-compose file, they can be started by running in the root of the repo

 ```
 docker-compose up -d